 410.649 - Introduction to Regulatory Affairs

 Regulatory affairs are comprised of the rules and regulations that govern product development and post-approval marketing.
 In the U.S. the FDA establishes and oversees the applicable regulations under several statutes, many regulations, and partnership with legislators, patients, and customers.
 Biotechnology products may be classified as drugs, biologics, or medical devices.
 Each type is regulated by a different center within the FDA.
 This course provides an overview of RA and its effect on product development.
 Topics include RA history, regulatory agencies, how to access regulatory information, drug submissions, biologics submissions, medical device submissions, GLP, GCP, GMP, and FDA inspections.

 410.650 - Legal Aspects of Biotechnology

-This course is an overview of the major legal principles that arise to protect and market biotechnological inventions and of the procedures required as a biotech company is established, evolves and brings products to market.
-The course will cover legal concepts and explore the interrelationship between business and legal challenges.
-The student is able to analyze business situations and identify potential legal risks.
-Students that have taken 410.687 Ethical, Legal and Regulatory Aspects of the Biotechnology Enterprise will benefit from this course as they will be conducting an in-depth analysis of contracts and various statutes and court decisions that impact the biotechnology industry.
+This course is a survey of legal topics relevant to a biotech enterprise as it is established, conducts research, and brings innovative products to market.
+These include property, contracts, regulatory compliance, and patents.
+Students will be able to analyze common business situations and understand how associated legal risks are managed.
+Students who have taken 410.687 Ethical, Legal and Regulatory Aspects of the Biotechnology Enterprise will also benefit from this course, as they will analyze contracts, patents, and various statutes and court decisions that impact the biotechnology sector.

 410.665 - Bioscience Communication

 Researchers must communicate effectively so their discoveries can be shared with others.
 In this course, students learn how to communicate their ideas to other researchers, their scientific peers, and investment communities.
-Students master both written and verbal communication skills; they hone their expertise at making both formal and informal oral presentations; they prepare poster presentations, and develop their own public speaking strategies.
-The course also presents personal strategies for improving daily communications, cross-cultural communications, and non-verbal skills.
+Students master both written and verbal communication skills, hone their expertise at making both formal and informal oral presentations, prepare poster presentations, and develop their own public speaking strategies.
+The course also presents personal strategies for improving daily communications, cross-cultural communications, and nonverbal skills.
 Students improve their written communication, editing, and informal writing skills.
-Participants also learn effective e-mail strategies for getting their message across, and learn how effective writing can improve their chances of getting grant applications approved.
+Participants also learn effective email strategies for getting their message across and learn how effective writing can improve their chances of getting grant applications approved.
 Class assignments include preparation of scientific papers, general science writing, oral presentations, PowerPoint presentations, and scientific posters.

 410.675 - International Regulatory Affairs